elastic/search-ui/README.md

 ### 3. Components

-Components are the building blocks from which craft your search experience.
+Components are the building blocks from which you craft your search experience.

-Each Component - like `SearchBox` and `Results` - is a child of the `SearchProvider` object:
+Each Component - like `SearchBox` and `Results` - need only be a child of the `SearchProvider` object:

 ```jsx
 <SearchProvider